-3. Outlines how the school will meet the intents and purposes of each funding source.

-- Title I (Part A) Ensure that all children have a fair, equal, and significant opportunity to obtain a high-quality education and reach, at a minimum, proficiency on challenging state academic achievement standards and state academic assessments. - Title II (Part A) Prepare, train, and recruit high quality teachers, principals, or other leaders. - Title III (Part A) Ensure English Learners attain English proficiency and develop high levels of academic achievement in English. - Reading Sufficiency Ensure that all Oklahoma students are reading on grade level at the end of third grade (a critical juncture when students go from learning to read to reading to learn).
-RSA supports Oklahoma children in Kindergarten through third grade. - Johnson O'Malley Support the education of Native American students. - McKinney-Vento Address the challenges homeless students face that may be obstacles to succeeding in school. - 4.
-Outlines how funds from Title I and other State and Federal education programs will be used to meet the intent and purpose of the programs.
+- Certified Reading/Math Tutors - Summer Session - 3.
+Outlines how the school will meet the intents and purposes of each funding source. - Title I (Part A) Ensure that all children have a fair, equal, and significant opportunity to obtain a high-quality education and reach, at a minimum, proficiency on challenging state academic achievement standards and state academic assessments. - Title II (Part A) Prepare, train, and recruit high quality teachers, principals, or other leaders. - JOM/Title VI Support the education of Native American students.

-- Title I and/or Reading Sufficiency provide funds for online curricular resources (e.g., Renaissance and Study Island) as well as the technology to support their use. - Assessment data informs or works in tandem with online resources. - All certified personnel (from all funding sources) coordinate efforts to serve struggling learners within and beyond the classroom, both within and beyond the school year. - Site-based leaders support teachers in the efficient and effective use of classroom routines, programs, resources, technology, and assessment results.
+- 4. Outlines how funds from Title I and other State and Federal education programs will be used to meet the intent and purpose of the programs. - Title I and/or Reading Sufficiency provide funds for online curricular resources (e.g., Renaissance, Study Island, Generation Genius) as well as the technology to support their use. - Assessment data informs or works in tandem with online resources. - All certified personnel (from all funding sources) coordinate efforts to serve struggling learners within and beyond the classroom, both within and beyond the school year. - Site-based instructional coaches support teachers in the efficient and effective use of classroom routines, programs, resources, technology, and assessment results.